 Since 1998, AAAS has been involved in researching and advocating for scientists’ right to travel between Cuba and the United States.
 In 2000, AAAS, in cooperation with the Latin American and Caribbean Program, established an online resource, The Clearinghouse of Information on Scientific and Academic Travel between Cuba and the US.
 The goal of this website was to provide the scientific community with clear and useful information on scientific and academic travel between Cuba and the US.

 [1998-2000] Assistance to the Guatemalan Commission for Historical Clarification (CEH)

 Following the conclusion of the thirty-six year Guatemalan armed conflict, the United Nations organized a Commission of Historical Clarification (known as the CEH by its Spanish acronym), similar to what in other countries has been called a truth commission.
 The Commissioners invited the AAAS to advise them on the development and implementation of an information management system.
-A copy of the report is available in both spanish and english.
 In 1998, the National Coordination for Human Rights in Guatemala asked AAAS to host data on human rights violations in Guatemala (1960-1996) for the International Center for Human Rights Research (CIIDH).
-A report on State Violence in Guatemala, 1960-96 is available in both english and spanish.
+A report on State Violence in Guatemala, 1960-96 is available in both English and Spanish.

 [1995-2000] Honduras: Information Resource Development